zencart/documentation/content/user/products/download_delivery_methods.md

 For statistics or analytics, your Apache/Nginx logs may give you more insights about download-by-redirect downloads.
 You won't find those in PHP logs.

 ### Serving files via a URL such as sharing Dropbox links

+You can specify a URL instead of a filename.
+It must start with `https://` in order to work.

+Remember that URLs like this offer NO protection against theft: once the link is given to a customer they can give the link to anyone else and download again.

 If using Dropbox links for your file URLs, change the `&dl=0` to `&dl=1` on the "sharing link" that Dropbox gives you.
 This will make the download happen immediately, instead of the customer seeing the file open on the Dropbox website.

+Similarly, when sharing URLs from other cloud-storage services, ensure that the "sharing link" you're using is secure.

-You may want to do similarly for sharing URLs from other cloud-storage services.
-Be sure to test the links in a "private browsing mode" or "incognito mode" browser session to be sure the link works and that you're not giving "too much permission" (such as accidentally sharing a google-docs "edit" mode page).
+Be sure to test the links in a "private browsing mode" or "incognito mode" browser session to verify both that the link works and that you're not giving "too much permission" (such as accidentally sharing a google-docs page in "edit" mode).

 ### Serving files via AWS

-If you have set up your AWS credentials, when you configure your product attributes to specify a filename, simply give `aws:bucketname/filename.ext` as the filename in attributes controller.
+If you have set up your AWS credentials, when you configure your product attributes to specify a filename, simply give `aws:bucketname/filename.ext:number_of_bytes` as the filename in attributes controller.

 To set your AWS credentials, create an `/includes/extra_datafiles/dev-aws_credentials.php` file containing the following: